PrefectHQ/server/helm/prefect-server/README.md

 Ingress rule creation is suported for `ui` and `apollo` components of this chart.

-To create an Ingress rule resource set `service.type: ClusterIP` of the coresponding component and enable Ingress by setting `ingress.enables: true` and configuring list of hosts `ingress.hosts`.
-See configuration example in `values.yaml` file.
+To create an Ingress rule for a component,
+1. Disable direct service access by setting `<component>.service.type` to `ClusterIP` instead of `LoadBalancer`
+2. Enable the Ingress by setting `<component>.ingress.enabled` to `true`
+3. Configuring the list of hosts at `<component>.ingress.hosts` to include your domains. _There is an example in values.yaml_

 Created component Ingress rules will be automatically configured to forward traffic from specified hosts to coresponding services.